davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

             dusty.txt (306 bytes)
       ```

     - **Mode 2 (File Search):** This mode runs when the user passes both `path` and the `exact-match-pattern` arguments.
 When this is the case, your program should only show *files* with names matching `exact-match-pattern`.
-Here's the kicker: The output must not show any directory chains if the given pattern is not found in one its subdirectories.
-Here's an example of me looking for any files matching `dusty.txt`, which is found in two places: `animals/horses/mustang/` and in `animals/cats/`
+Here's the kicker: The output *must not* show any directory chains if the given pattern is not found in one its subdirectories.
+Here's an example of me looking inside the current directory (`.` is given as `path`) for any files matching `dusty.txt`, which is found in two places: `animals/horses/mustang/` and in `animals/cats/`.

         ```bash
         $ ./ls2 . dusty.txt